acarroll78/unity-theater-seats/README.md

 server: websocket-sharp (sta/websocket-sharp on github) - a well-tested (though sadly deprecated) websocket library for .NET

-Data is transmitted in JSON format for ease of use/testing.
-System.Text.Json was included in both the client and server.
+Data is transmitted via binary using flatbuffers (google/flatbuffers on github).

 A shared class library project exists in the "shared" folder.
 This contains all of the data types that were leveraged by both the client and server.
 The resultant .dll exists in the /lib folder of the server and the /Assets/Plugins folder of the client.